stephanh42/hyperbolic/README.md

 Well, I will not go into details but there is an algorithm, called [Knuth-Bendix](https://en.wikipedia.org/wiki/Knuth%E2%80%93Bendix_completion_algorithm]), which will solve this problem for us.
-It produces, given abunch of rules such as the above, a set of *confluent rewriting rules*.
+It produces, given a bunch of rules such as the above, a set of *confluent rewriting rules*.
 That means that if you apply each of these rules repeatedly until no one of them applies any more, you are guaranteed to have produced a canonical form for the path.